The Shardy (SDY) dialect

 operation ::= `sdy.reduce_scatter` $reduce_scatter_axes $tensor `out_sharding````=```$out_sharding attr-dict `:` type($result)

-Reduces chunks of a tensor along axes specified in reduce_scatter_axes
+Reduces chunks of a tensor along axes specified in reduce_scatter_axes,

 and then scatters the result along the same axes.
 This operation is

-essentially a combination of an sdy.all_reduce
+essentially a combination of an sdy.all_reduce followed by an

-along the same reduce_scatter_axes
+sdy.all_slice along the same reduce_scatter_axes.

 Constraints:

-- Must satisfy the constraints listed in
+- Must satisfy the constraints listed in Sdy_CollectiveOpInterface.

-must satisfy the constraints listed inAxisRefListAttr
+- Elements in reduce_scatter_axesmust satisfy the constraints listed inAxisRefListAttr.

-to the operand sharding getsout_sharding
+- Applying reduce_scatter_axesto the operand sharding getsout_sharding.

 Traits: SameOperandsAndResultType